 Every story should have a different kind of inciting moment that works for their story type.

 The inciting incident can also be known as the "call to adventure" for the main character–the event that pushes the character out of their comfort zone.
-According to Joseph Campbell's Hero's Journey circle, the call to adventure is the first event of the story (after establishing the "Ordinary World") and thus the earlier it occurs, the sooner your story can begin.
+According to the Hero's Journey circle (first theorized by Joseph Campbell), the call to adventure is the first event of the story (after establishing the "Ordinary World") and thus the earlier it occurs, the sooner your story can begin.

 You could even make the inciting incident the opening scene of your story.
 Doing this will give your readers a more intense sense of anticipation and throw them into the story from the get-go.

-A great inciting incident in a story is not only exciting and moves the story forward, but it should manifest questions for the reader to keep on reading.
-Raised questions in a story from the inciting incident are one of the major things that keeps readers from putting it down.
+A great inciting incident in a story is not only exciting and moves the story forward, but it should manifest questions for the audience to keep them engaged.

 Questions like these make good inciting incidents because then when you finally reveal who did it, later on, there's a sense of relief.
 You can use the inciting incident as an opportunity to pose some questions about your story without giving too much away right upfront.

 But don't just rely on raising random questions!
-Make sure that everything you ask has relevance to other aspects of the story such as character motivation, theme, or plot twists near the end (more on those below).
+Make sure that everything you ask has relevance to other aspects of the story such as character motivation, theme, or plot twists near the end.

-3. Make the inciting incident tied to the themes of your story
+3. Tie it to the themes of your story

 Different types of stories have distinct values and the value of your story determines the inciting incident.
 A love story using the core scale of love vs. hatred will have an inciting event that looks very different than a fantasy-based adventure story.
 A thriller with a core value of life vs. a fate worse than death will certainly seem different from a love story.